Market

 Financial Year 2023-24.
 The Company in Singapore acts as a holding company for the step-down subsidiary in Vietnam, where the

-on the Company's website at
+Company's website at

 www.ifbagro.in